-14.1 We've come a long way over the past twelve months, and we would like to thank all our residents, community and voluntary groups, health care professionals and wider staff who have contributed their support, ideas and opinions to help us get this far.
-We hope that we continue to receive your input as we move forward.
+14.2 We've come a long way over the past two years, and we would like to thank all our residents, community and voluntary groups, health care professionals and wider staff who have contributed their support, ideas and opinions to help us get this far.
+We hope that you will continue to provide us with your thoughts as we move forward in delivering our ambitions.